-The outbound volumes tend to predict the overall Chinese Manufacturing PMI, which has now been below 50 for three months (May, June, and July).
-With the current level of civil unrest, leading to Hong Kong airport flight delays and cancellations, we can't imagine that August data will be anything but worse.
+The outbound volumes tend to predict the overall Chinese Manufacturing PMI, which has now been below 50 for four months (May, June, July, and August).
+With the current level of civil unrest, leading to Hong Kong airport flight delays and cancellations, we can't imagine the data getting better until the civil unrest subsides.